 For subsequent measurements, the right of use is used with deduction of accumulated depreciations and write-downs and adjusted for any potential re-measurements of the leasing obligation.
 Depreciation is only made based on the linear method over the leasing period of right of use period, whichever is shortest.
 The leasing obligation is measured at amortised cost price when using the effective interest rate method and adjusted for any potential re-measurements or changes made to the contract.
-Any potential service elements that can be separated from the lease contract are recognised separately from the lease contract.
+Any potential service elements that can be separated from the lease contract.
 For service elements that cannot be separated from the lease contract, the payments for these are recognised as part of the leasing obligation.